frappe/erpnext/erpnext/docs/user/manual/en/introduction/getting-started-with-erpnext.md

 ### 2\.
 Start a Free Account at ERPNext.com

-ERPNext.com is managed by the organization (Frappe) that publishes ERPNext.
+ERPNext.com is managed by the organization (Frappé) that publishes ERPNext.
 You can start with your own account by [signing up on the website](https://erpnext.com).